bobbyconti/GifViewer/README.md

 Additional features were added to the original functionality of the app, including:

 - Collection View Header (UICollectionReusableView)
-- Auto Layout (shows 3-column layout on all devices)
+- Auto Layout (shows 3-column, auto-sizing layout on all devices)

 ## :white_check_mark: Getting Started

-> :warning: This app is not available on the Apple App Store.

 ### Prerequisites